 - Cash reserves: Jumbo loans have cash reserve requirements that require a borrower to have a certain amount of cash leftover after settlement “in reserve”.

-- Cash reserves for property other than the new home such as rental property, vacation homes, or a retained primary residence that may later be sold or rented out after a borrower buys a new property.
+- Cash reserves for property other than the new home.
+Such as rental property and vacation homes.
+Or a retained primary residence that may later be sold or rented out after a borrower buys a new property.

 - Debt ratios: debt ratios can be more rigid on Jumbo loans than on Conforming loans.